 The sheriff's helicopters have been outfitted with modern infrared technology, radio systems, GPS moving maps and a video downlink system.
 Our pilots fly with night vision goggles which greatly increase the aviation unit's night time capabilities.

 The Aviation Unit supports a variety of local, state and federal agencies.
 Flight missions include drug eradication, surveillance, missing persons, assisting in the location of fleeing felons, illegal immigrants, search and rescue, command and control during firefighting operations, aerial photos of crime scenes for courtroom presentation and daily back-up for our ground units.
 The air units often patrol vast tracks of land in western Martin County that are not easily accessible by ground patrol vehicles.
 The ability of the Aviation Unit to be the Uniform Patrol Watch Commander’s eye in the sky is invaluable for law enforcement ground operations.

-Lieutenant George Dempsey, Chief Pilot, Aviation Unit
+Deputy Sheriff Doug Newsom, Chief Pilot, Aviation Unit

 Deputy Sheriff Ed Stagmiller, Tactical Flight Officer